weart/discoveryfy/api/README.md

 #### Config

-All config files are inside `./config` folder, but the values are taken from `.env` and `.env.local`.
+All config files are inside `./config` folder, but the values are located in the files `.env` and `.env.local`.

 #### Private key generation